 The breed of Boxer dogs originated in Germany towards the end of the 19th century by German breeders Roberth, Konig, and Hopner.
 The Boxer was originally a cross between the English Bulldog and the Bullenbeisser, a Mastiff-type dog working as a bear, deer and wild boar hunter for centuries.
 Today, the Bullenbeisser is an extinct breed, mainly because it has been crossbred too often for too long and diluted itself over generations.

 An enormous amount of German blood was used throughout the first boxer breedings because breeders wanted to get rid of the excessive white color in the breed.

-The Boxer was first used for bull baiting but quickly became an great all-rounder working dog thanks to its agility and speed.
+The Boxer was first used for bull-baiting but quickly became a great all-rounder working dog thanks to its agility and speed.
 Boxers soon became butchers’ best friends, gathering cattle in slaughterhouses but also protecting them from external threats.

 The Boxer was officially recognized by the AKC in 1904.
 The consistent importation of Boxers in the United States of America only started after World War I, and the Boxer’s rise in popularity started from World War II.
 It even became one of the very first dog breeds to be employed as Police dogs.

 Originally, any dog within Boxer breed had to have a docked tail and cropped ears.
 Boxer lovers and ambassadors always stood by their position that they were cosmetic alterations that were adding depth to the Boxer’s appearance and character.

 Over the last decade or so, animal rights activists like PETA and veterinary associations asked for a plain and simple ban both practices.
 To them, cropping a dog’s ears and docking a dog’s tail are extremely painful and cruel while bringing no improvement to the dog’s life.
 Therefore, it should be banned and considered animal cruelty.